HumbleUnicorn/OsidianNew/README.md

-# OsidianNew
+# Osidian New
-A functioning Obsidian vault for first-timers
+A functioning Obsidian vault for first-timers, structured for literature reviews and other academic writing

 ## How to Access this Vault
-1. Go to https://obsidian.md/ to download the Obsidian
+1. Go to https://obsidian.md/ to download the Obsidian application
-2. Download the **Obsidian New** folder
+2. Download the **ObsidianStarter.zip** file.
+Extract all to a local folder of your choice.
-3. Start the Obsidian application; select **Open folder as vault**; select the unzipped **Obsidian New** folder
+3. Start the Obsidian application; select **Open folder as vault**; select **Obsidian New** from the extracted zip file
 4. You will see a dialog box open **Do you trust the author of this vault?** Select **Trust author and enable plugins** to proceed
   4a.
 IF YOU WISH TO BROWSE THE VAULT FIRST: Select **Browse vault in restricted mode** and note that some aspects of the vault will not appear or function as intended.
   4b.
 After you browse the vault go to **Settings>Community plugins** and select **Turn on community plugins** to activate remaining vault setting